12 Steps explained – What are they and why are they effective?

 - Sponsorship and making connections: Here, patients become familiar with the sponsor and sponsee relationship, and are taught the importance of making connections with others.

-The Steps-building healthy relationships: This session helps develop a further understanding about the 12 Steps and encourages patients to attend meetings and work the Steps.
+- Building healthy relationships: This session helps develop a further understanding about the 12 Steps and encourages patients to attend meetings and work the Steps.

 Applying the 12 Steps

 The 12 Step approach to rehabilitation treatment is embraced throughout the world, so you can find support where you are or wherever you go.
 Accordingly, we advise patients to keep in contact with ‘sober supports’ they make during treatment at one of our locations.
-The definition of a sober support varies for each person – it could be someone who helps you continue your 12 Step education, teaches you more about each specific step, or even a buddy to introduce you to other people in recovery.
-We’ll help you surround yourself with sober 12 Step connections.
+The definition of a recovery support varies for each person – it could be someone who helps you continue your 12 Step education, teaches you more about each specific step, or even a buddy to introduce you to other people in recovery.
+We’ll help you surround yourself with 12 Step connections.